lcfd/hackathon.bz.it.2017/README.md

 # Bear Savings

-Bear Savings helps people to become AWARE of their consume behaviour.
+Bear Savings helps people to become AWARE of their consumer behaviour.